 Overtime and call-out charges can increase this.

-- You work overtime and answer emergency calls out-of-hours.
+You may have to work overtime and answer emergency calls out-of-hours.

-- You would usually enter through a Modern Apprenticeship in Heating, Ventilating, Air Conditioning and Refrigeration at SCQF Level 6, combining on the job training and part time study at college.
+You would usually enter through a Modern Apprenticeship in Heating, Ventilating, Air Conditioning and Refrigeration at SCQF Level 6, combining on the job training and block release study at college.

-- In the UK, air conditioning engineers must hold a current F Gas Certificate.
-There are three options: City and Guilds, BESA accredited course or Logic Certification.
+In the UK, air conditioning engineers must hold a current F Gas Certificate.
+There are three options for individual certification: City and Guilds, BESA accredited course or LCL Awards.
 These are offered in various locations.

 There are jobs with small firms which install domestic systems as well as with specialist building services and engineering firms which carry out work for large construction companies and for local authority departments.
-Look for vacancies in the Jobcentre Plus offices or on the Universal Jobmatch website, in the local press and in specialist trade journals such as Refrigeration and Air Conditioning magazine.
+Look for vacancies in the Jobcentre Plus offices or on Find a Job website, in the local press and in specialist trade journals such as Refrigeration and Air Conditioning magazine.

 What Does it Take?

-- During your Modern Apprenticeship you would study for Scottish Vocational Qualification (SVQ) Install, Commission and Maintain Air Conditioning Systems at SCQF Level 6.
+During your Modern Apprenticeship you would study for SVQ Install, Commission and Maintain Air Conditioning Systems at SCQF Level 6.
 This usually takes three years.

-- By taking further qualifications at Higher National Certificate (HNC) and beyond, you might progress to Building Services Engineer.
+By taking further qualifications at HNC and beyond, you might progress to Building Services Engineer.

-- With experience you could set up in business on your own.
+With experience you could set up your own business.